nickdekruijk/shopwire/README.md

     ];
 ```

+### Admin package integration
+To manage products/vat/orders etc with the [nickdekruijk/admin](https://github.com/nickdekruijk/admin) package add the modules as described in [this example file](https://github.com/nickdekruijk/webshop/blob/master/src/examples/admin.md) to your `config/admin.php` file.

-## Some seeds with data to start with
+### Some seeds with data to start with
 Dutch VAT
 `php artisan db:seed --class=NickDeKruijk\\Shopwire\\Seeds\\VatDutch`